TehShrike/noddity/content/install.md

 title: Installation
 date: Fri Jan 29 2014 00:00:00 GMT+0000 (UTC)

-To install Noddity, you'll need to use npm, sometimes known as the "Noddity Package Magnate".  npm is distributed with [node.js](http://nodejs.org/).
+To install Noddity, you'll want to use npm, sometimes known as the "Noddity Package Magnate".  npm is distributed with [node.js](http://nodejs.org/).

 Use npm to download the Noddity installer by running `npm install -g noddity-installer` at your command prompt.